Team Info

 Born: July 21, 2016

-Recruited from: Golden Gate Labrador Retriever Rescue in San Francisco, CA
+Recruited from the Golden Gate Labrador Retriever Rescue

 Sponsor: The Joel and Dena Gambord Family

-Cooper is the third SDF graduate whose search dog potential was identified by the wonderful volunteers at Golden Gate Labrador Retriever Rescue (GGLRR), located in the bay area of Northern California.
-SDF began working with this organization back in 2014, when one of our volunteers met a Yellow Lab they had available for adoption that we named Tanner, who is now a federally certified Search Dog in Utah.
+Cooper is the third SDF graduate whose search dog potential was identified by the wonderful volunteers at the Golden Gate Labrador Retriever Rescue (GGLRR) in the Bay Area of Northern California.
+SDF began working with this organization in 2014, when one of our volunteers met a yellow Lab they had available for adoption that we named Tanner, who became a federally certified search dog in Utah.

 Originally named Cody, the Silicon Valley Animal Control Authority (SVACA) had seized this young Labrador due to owner neglect and abuse.
-SVACA had immediately called GGLRR and explained that they would be able to release him to them on July 9, 2017.
-Cody’s life was transformed that day when GGLRR collected him from the shelter and into the home of a local couple named Joann and Chuck Munch, who would be able to foster him.
+SVACA immediately called GGLRR and explained that they could release him to them on July 9, 2017.
+Cody’s life was transformed that day when GGLRR collected him from the shelter and put him into the home of a local couple named Joann and Chuck Munch, who fostered him.

-Thanks to his foster parent’s patience and kindness, Cody learned that people are good and loving.
-Much to everyone’s surprise, this bouncy, energetic puppy seems to have bounced back 100 percent from his previous abuse and neglect.
-Now he loves his toys and loves every person he meets!
+Thanks to his foster parents’ patience and kindness, Cody learned that people are good and loving.
+To everyone’s surprise, this bouncy, energetic puppy seems to have returned 100 percent from his previous abuse and neglect.
+Now he loves his toys and every person he meets!

-Having a relationship with us, GGLRR contacted SDF staff when they realized that Cody’s energetic character and high toy drive might make him a great candidate for our program.
-Canine Recruiter Kirsten Fulk made the trip to evaluate and said, “When I first turned him loose at the rubble pile, I was amazed as he ran right across all the wobbly pallets!
+Because of their existing relationship with SDF, GGLRR contacted us as soon as they realized that Cody’s energetic character and high toy drive might make him a great candidate for our program.
+Canine Recruiter Kirsten Fulk made the trip to evaluate Cody and said, “When I first turned him loose on the rubble pile, I was amazed as he ran right across all the wobbly pallets!
 I have high hopes for this bouncy pup!”

-SDF likes to honor each of our Search Dogs by only giving one dog a particular name, and a Golden Retriever named Cody had already valiantly served on California Task Force 8 in San Diego, CA for more than a decade before retiring.
-Because of this, GGLRR’s Cody was re-named Cooper, a name selected by SDF volunteers.
+SDF likes to honor each of our Search Dogs by giving only one dog a particular name.
+A Golden Retriever named Cody had already valiantly served on California Task Force 8 in San Diego, CA, for more than a decade before retiring.
+Because of this, GGLRR’s Cody was renamed Cooper, a name selected by SDF volunteers.

-Cooper has blossomed during his time with SDF.
-Once a quite unruly youngster, Cooper has matured into a great Search Dog!
-SDF Canine Care Specialist Jenn Mueller says, “Cooper is a great reminder of why we do what we do.
+Cooper blossomed during his time with SDF.
+Once an unruly youngster, Cooper matured into a great Search Dog!
+SDF Canine Kennel Manager Jenn Mueller said, “Cooper is a great reminder of why we do what we do.
 I read through his paperwork when he arrived and what he had been through was horrific.
 It was heartbreaking but watching him come into his own has been breathtaking.
-I’m getting teary eyed just talking about him right now because he absolutely has my heart.
+I’m getting teary-eyed just talking about him because he absolutely has my heart.
 I know I’m going to bawl like a baby at graduation.”